PipesAndFiltersProject/StudentPassing/README.md

     * After you have installed Qt, you can build this GUI app.
 Note that you need to tell CMake from where the Qt libraries are found.
 In the build directory, do (after `mkdir build && cd build`):
     * `cmake -DCMAKE_INSTALL_PREFIX=/path/to/qt/directory/where/cmake ..`

+For an example, see the [script](createXcodeProject.sh) which creates an Xcode project of the GUI app.

 After this you should have all setup for configuring (see below) and running the StudentPassing system.